-The RSPG is of the view, that a future European policy strategy on 6 425-7 125 MHz should be based on a consideration of a number of questions regarding the best spectrum use for Europe, the spectrum demand for IMT (including IMT-2030) and WAS/RLAN in the medium term perspective, possible sharing options between radiocommunication services and applications in the band, including between IMT and WAS/RLAN.
+The RSPG is of the view, that a future European policy strategy and harmonisation decision on 6 425-7 125 MHz should be based on a consideration of a number of questions regarding the best spectrum use for Europe, e.g.

+- the spectrum demand for IMT (including IMT-2030) and WAS/RLAN in the medium term perspective; - possible features to enable sharing options between radiocommunication services and applications in the band, including between IMT and WAS/RLAN; - the use of the mid band spectrum between 7 125 MHz 20 GHz, which may result in a lack of alternative mid band candidate for IMT.